Skin Cancer Research Highlights

-Skin cancer is by far the most common cancer in the US, making it an important area of focus for the American Cancer Society.
-Basal and squamous cell skin cancers affect about 2.2 million Americans each year.
+Skin cancer is by far the most common cancer in the U.S., making it an important area of focus for the American Cancer Society.
+The exact number of all skin cancers that are diagnosed each year is unknown because the most common types – basal cell and squamous cell skin cancers – are not required to be reported to cancer registries.
+More than 3 million new cases of basal and squamous cell skin cancers will be diagnosed in 2014.
 Melanoma is a less common but much more dangerous type of skin cancer that affects more than 76,000 people annually.

 Preventing Skin Cancer

 Despite the soaring statistics, skin cancer is actually one of the most preventable cancers.
 The first line of defense is protecting the skin from UV exposure, yet only about 32% of Americans wear sunscreen when spending time outdoors and nearly 30 million tan indoors every year.

 Young women are the heaviest users of tanning beds.
 That’s why Leah Ferrucci, PhD, at Yale University, is developing a web-based intervention to reduce indoor tanning among young women recently diagnosed with a non-cancerous skin condition related to UV exposure.
 The researcher will also develop a method to prevent adolescent girls from trying indoor tanning.
 Interventions to stop or prevent tanning bed use could potentially result in fewer skin cancer cases and deaths.
 The Society recommends people avoid tanning beds completely.